Sathiyakugan/sathiyakugan.github.io/_posts/2022-12-19-data-pipeline-architecture-types.md

 - data_engineering
 ---
 Data pipelines are a set of processes that move data from one place to another, often involving transformation and processing of the data along the way.
 There are several types of data pipelines, including
-* **batch processing**: involves the processing of large volumes of data in batch mode, typically on a scheduled basis.
-Batch processing is suitable for cases where data is not time-sensitive and can be processed in bulk.
+* **Batch processing**: Collecting and processing data in large chunks at regular intervals.
+It is typically used when the volume of data is high and the latency requirements are not very strict.
+Batch processing is suitable for scenarios where data can be processed offline, such as when it is not required in real-time.
-* **stream processing**: involves the continuous processing of data as it is generated or received.
-Stream processing is suitable for cases where data is generated continuously and needs to be processed in real-time.
+* **Stream processing**:  Continuously processing data as it is generated in real-time.
+It is typically used when the data is generated continuously and the latency requirements are strict, as the data must be processed as soon as it is generated.
+Stream processing is suitable for scenarios where data needs to be processed in real-time, such as when it is used to trigger an action or alert.
-* **batch + stream processing**: combines the benefits of both batch and stream processing by processing data in both batch and stream modes.
+* **Micro-batching (batch + stream processing)**: It is a hybrid approach that involves processing data in small batches at high frequency.
+It combines the benefits of batch processing (such as the ability to process large volumes of data) with the benefits of stream processing (such as low latency).
+Micro-batching is suitable for scenarios where the volume of data is high and the latency requirements are strict, but not as strict as in stream processing.

+These patterns can be implemented using a variety of tools and technologies, such as Apache Hadoop, Apache Spark, and Apache Flink.
+Cloud services such as AWS, Azure, and Google Cloud offer a range of tools and services that can be used to implement these patterns in a scalable and cost-effective manner.

 The main components of a data pipeline include the
 1. data source (upstream)